smolino/picroft_skill_gpio8s/README.md

-# picroft example skill gpio Readme
+# picroft 8 Switch Relay skill gpio Readme

 This is a skill for picroft that will interact with the GPIO and 8 Swich Relay